 Anxiety is largely Vata Dosha disorder in Ayurvedic medicine, a problem that arises from an excess of the air and space elements and lack of earth, water and fire, not just in the body but also in the mind.
 This is the foundation of the Yoga and Ayurveda approach to anxiety that has many aspects outwardly and inwardly.
 It more commonly strikes Vata dosha types or those in whom Vata dosha is increased either at physical and psychological levels.

 When Vata Dosha increases, in which the element of air predominates, the mind, emotions and subtle energies become disturbed.
 With the resulting sense of ungroundedness and volatility fear naturally arises in the mind.
 When this sense of fear becomes deep-seated and enduring it gives rise to anxiety, in which we can easily lose peace of mind and mental stability.
 While anxiety is more common in Vata dosha types it can occur in other types when such Vatogenic factors increase in their lifestyle or with the aging process.

 Anxiety means that we are worried that something bad might happen to us, so much so that we imagine it occurring, even if it is not.
-Or anxiety can reflect a fear that something bad that did happen to us in the past will happen again, a reverberation of traumas as it were.
+Or anxiety can reflect a fear that something bad that did happen to us in the past will happen again, a reverberation of traumas.

 Anxiety can be projected on to anything.
 We can become anxious about not having enough money, about our health, about our relationships, about our or work, our age, or even about our spiritual practice.
 It can be triggered by external or situational issues more so than purely health issues.
 We can become anxious about the state of the world, the condition of people we know and not just ourselves.